jnettome/spree_pagseguro/README.md

 2. Click `Create`, and enter your Store's Pagseguro Email and Token in the fields provided.

 3. `Save` and enjoy!

+## Running live

+For spree_pagseguro works as expected, we need to use master branch of `heavenstudio/pag_seguro`.
+Because the last versions wasn't released yet, force on your main spree application Gemfile the following:

+    gem 'pag_seguro', github: 'heavenstudio/pag_seguro', branch: 'master'

 Testing